 - Move WordPress database from localhost to server.

 Now, let’s get started:

 Log into your cPanel account and scroll down to the section called “Softaculous Apps Installer”.
-Click on the WordPress icon to install WordPress in a live server.
+Click on the WordPress icon to install WordPress on a live server.
 Learn how to install WordPress in one simple click.

 After installing WordPress, click on File Manager in your cPanel dashboard.
-Navigate to the “public_html”/root There you will see your WordPress configuration files and folders (i.e if WordPress is installed in the root folder).
+Navigate to the “public_html”/root There you will see your WordPress configuration files and folders (i.e. if WordPress is installed in the root folder).

 Create a new folder, and rename it to be called “wpitems”.

 Select the plugins, themes and uploads folders, then copy these three folders into the newly created “wpitems” folder.
 Lastly, compress (zip) the “wpitems” folder.
 Learn how to compress (zip) a folder in your computer.

 In your browser, go to the localhost database by entering “localhost/phpmyadmin” URL in the address bar.